locustio/locust/docs/testing-other-systems.rst

 .. literalinclude:: ../examples/grpc/grpc_user.py

-And an example test would look like this:
+And a locustfile using the above would look like this:

 .. literalinclude:: ../examples/grpc/locustfile.py